Undergraduates Transferring College Credit

 - Undergraduates should complete the Undergraduate Request for Transfer Credit available online or in the Office of the Registrar.

 - Undergraduates must meet with the appropriate Departmental Transfer Credit Advisor and obtain his/her approval signature.
-The BioSciences, Business, Chemistry, Economics, English, History, Physics, and Political Science departments will not grant Rice equivalent credit to coursework completed at community colleges or 2-year institutions.
-Additionally, Anthropology, Civil Engineering, Classical Studies, Economics, English, History, Philosophy, Physics, Political Science, and Sociology will not grant Rice equivalent credit to coursework completed online.
+The BioSciences, Business, Chemistry, Economics, English, History, and Physics departments will not grant Rice equivalent credit to coursework completed at community colleges or 2-year institutions.
+Additionally, Anthropology, Civil Engineering, Classical Studies, Economics, English, History, Philosophy, Physics, and Sociology will not grant Rice equivalent credit to coursework completed online.

 - Submit the completed form to the Office of the Registrar.